Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Fractures

-Probably all of us have had the experience of a fracture.
-Typical is sharp pain after an injury, which is increasing.
-In addition, swelling, tingling, deformation or even bleeding.
-A fracture or fracture is a painful affair.
-It brings many limitations and treatment is calculated for weeks.
+All of us have probably had the experience of suffering a fracture.
+A sharp pain after the injury, which increases is typical.
+Swelling, tingling, deformation or even bleeding are other symptoms.
+A fracture is painful.
+It brings many limitations and treatment is lasts weeks.

-The 6 most common symptoms or how to recognize a fracture:
+The 6 most common symptoms or how to recognize it:

 • Pain